MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M19_Implement_Security_and_Compliance_in_an_Azure_DevOps_pipeline.md

 After you complete this lab, you will be able to:

-- Activate WhiteSource Bolt
+- Activate Mend Bolt
-- Run a build pipeline and review WhiteSource security and compliance report
+- Run a build pipeline and review Mend security and compliance report

 ## Lab duration